 With all of this new age of living and preaching prosperity, so often we have forgotten the simplicity of the gospel of Christ Jesus.
 We will always need these words of salvation.
 We must never forget what it took for God to forgive us.
-We must always believe and know that when we must go before the Throne of grace boldly.
-We are filthy, we who have no excuse, and we need God’s grace and mercy.
 We must go boldly not because we are arrogant, are in the ‘right’, or have ‘moxy’ are going to get what a big pot of something.
 We go boldly because of what the person we know.
 The person that we know is God, for we know that all things work together for good for those who love the Lord and those who are called for his purpose.
-We know.
-It is always better to know than to feel.
+We know that it is always better to know than to feel.
 Many folks will not go before the Lord because of how they ‘feel’.
 By faith, we go before the Lord because of what we KNOW!
 That grace and mercy is only found at the throne of God.

-Sometimes, people tell us that we need to “move on” from the beginning and salvation and go towards prosperity.
+Sometimes, people tell us that we need to “move on” from the beginning and salvation and go towards prosperity or greater things in life.
 I'm not sure if we have or need to have that type of mindset.
 We do have to grow, but we never grow without our foundation of Christ, salvation, and the forgiveness of sin.
 We have to deal with sins on a daily basis.
 That's why John 1:9 tells us to confess our sins before God, and he is faithful and just forgives us of our sins and cleanses us of all unrighteousness.
-John goes on to say that we have Jesus who is our advocate.
-Jesus never stops being our advocate.
-We need an advocate every day.
-The day that we don't need an advocate is a day that we don't need God.
+John goes on to say that we have Jesus who is our advocate, and he’ll never cease to be one.
+We need an advocate every day, and the day that we don't need one will be the day that we don't need God.

 My quest today is to show you how much we need to continue with the simple things of the gospel.
-The simplicity of the gospel is the Power of the gospel.
-The gospel tells us that if we confess with our mouths the Lord Jesus and believe in our hearts that he was risen from the dead we shall be saved.
+The Power of the gospel lies in its simplicity.
+The gospel tells us that if we confess with our mouths that “the Lord Jesus is our savior and believe in our hearts that he was made to rise from the dead”, we shall be saved.
 The simplicity of the gospel.
 The Roman writer tells us that nothing shall separate us from the love of God which is Christ Jesus.
-The simplicity of the gospel.
-I think we do need to grow and continue to grow in Jesus’ name.
-But we never get to the place where We don't need the simplicity of going before the throne as humbly as possible to be cleansed by a holy God.
+I think we do need to grow and prosper in Jesus’ name.
+But no matter how much we grow, we will never be above going humbly before the throne to be cleansed by a holy God.